Laurence Harbor, New Jersey: Geography

 Laurence Harbor is the easternmost community in Middlesex County and occupies the northeast corner of Old Bridge Township.
 It is bordered to the north by Raritan Bay; to the northwest by Cheesequake Creek, across which is the neighborhood of Morgan within the borough of Sayreville; to the southwest by the Garden State Parkway; and to the southeast by the communities of Cliffwood and Cliffwood Beach in Monmouth County.

 The CDP is located off Exit 120 of the Garden State Parkway.
 The main routes are Laurence Parkway and New Jersey Route 35.
 The railroad, which no longer has a station in Laurence Harbor (it had a Morgan station during most of the first half of the 20th century, located right across Cheesequake Creek from Laurence Harbor), divides the community into eastern and western sections, the former being locally referred to as "The Front".

 According to the U.S. Census Bureau, the Laurence Harbor CDP has a total area of 3.00 mi2, including 2.95 mi2 of land and 0.06 mi2 of water (1.83%).

-The community's shoreline looks directly north upon Staten Island's southern shore; the Verrazzano-Narrows Bridge, Lower Manhattan (including the Empire State Building, on a clear night) and Brooklyn can also be seen.
+The community's shoreline looks directly north upon Staten Island's southern shore; the Verrazzano–Narrows Bridge, Lower Manhattan (including the Empire State Building, on a clear night) and Brooklyn can also be seen.

 Demographics

+Laurence Harbor first appeared as an unincorporated community in the 1970 U.S. census; and then was listed as a census designated place in the 1980 U.S. census.